subvisual/blog/pages/posts/2016/03-march/73-factorygirl-beyond-the-database.md

 retina_cover:
 tags:
   - development
+intro: "I've been experimenting with [`factory_girl`](https://github.com/thoughtbot/factory_girl) lately, particularly to deal with test data that's not necessarily tied to the database.
+Did you know you can use it to instantiate any Ruby object, and not only `ActiveRecord` models?"
 ---

 I've been experimenting with [`factory_girl`](https://github.com/thoughtbot/factory_girl) lately, particularly to deal with test data that's not necessarily tied to the database.
 Did you know you can use it to instantiate any Ruby object, and not only `ActiveRecord` models?